• Skip to primary navigation

 This juice is without additives, so it is good to store by freezing.
 You can use this recipe to make black currant juice and white currant juice or a mix from these.

 Currants, red, black, and white, grow in many people's gardens in Scandinavia.
-They are usually harvested in august.
-I like to make juice from my red currants since they are not that sweet.
+They are usually harvested in August.
+I like to make juice from my red currants since they are not that sweet to eat as they are.
 Red currants are also tasty in smoothies.

 This juice is a concentrate, so mix it with some sparkling water in a ratio of 1:1 to get a refreshing drink.